-Learning how to assess the horse, firstly by observing it, then palpating it, followed by performing the full Equine Bowen Treatment, to include the basic treatment, plus additional moves in specific areas of tension, pain or discomfort.
+Training includes how to assess the horse, firstly by observing it, then palpating it, followed by performing the full Equine Bowen Treatment.

-Safety in the stable environment, horse handling particularly when being treated.
+The stable environment; horse handling, care and yard safety, particularly when being treated.

-Anatomy & Physiology, including learning the superficial muscle structure of the horse, how particular muscles act on the horses way of going and skeleton, we will also cover the deeper muscles, digestive, respiratory and lymphatic systems.
+Anatomy & Physiology, structure of the horse, how particular muscles act with the skeletal system and impact on the horses function and movement.

 Lower Leg Dissection - we will dissect a horses lower leg, this will give you the insight you need to really appreciate the tissues and structures beneath the skin, and how the tendons work so closely together.
-It will also show you the mechanics within the hoof and why balance in the foot and above is paramount. (this day is optional is you are very squeamish, though students do highly recommend it)
+It will also show you the mechanics within the hoof, and why balance in the foot, leg and body is paramount. (this part is optional if you are very squeamish, though students do highly recommend it)

 Gait and locomotion, observing the way the horse moves, both on the lunge and with a rider.

-How Bowen takes effect, we shall have sessions where we observe the horse and rider before and after a Bowen treatment.
+How Equine Bowen effects the horse and rider, we shall have sessions where we observe the horse and rider before and after a Bowen treatment.

 Julia Garrett - Saddle fitting

-Henry Billson / Toby Lee - Equine Dentistry
+Toby Lee / Henry Bilson - Equine Dentistry

 Henry or Toby will give a lecture and demo on dentistry.
 Showing how the inside of the horses mouth has such an important part to play, in the whole body balance.